iljah/hdintegrator/README.md

 # HDIntegrator

-High-Dimensional Integrator (HDIntegrator) is a program for parallel numerical integration of functions in arbitrary number of dimensions, see paper.md for a general overview.
+High-Dimensional Integrator (HDIntegrator) is a program for parallel numerical integration of functions in arbitrary number of dimensions, see [paper.md](paper.md) for a general overview.

 # Installation

-Installation and testing is detailed in the INSTALL file but at least Python 3 and an implementation of Message Passing Interface is required along with mpi4py and the NetworkX python package.
+Installation and testing is detailed in the [INSTALL.md](INSTALL.md) file but at least Python 3 and an implementation of Message Passing Interface is required along with mpi4py and the NetworkX python package.
 Separate programs are used for evaluating integrals numerically and are provided in the integrands directory.
-These can have their own prerequisites as detailed in INSTALL file.
+These can have their own prerequisites as detailed in [INSTALL](INSTALL.md).

 # Usage

-To get a list of mandatory and optional arguments supported by the program run main_mpi.py with --help argument: `./main_mpi.py --help`.
+To get a list of mandatory and optional arguments supported by the program run [main_mpi.py](main_mpi.py) with --help argument: `./main_mpi.py --help`.

-In general the program must be run with at least two MPI processes and must include a serial program to use as an integrand and the number of dimensions to integrate in:
+In general the program must be run with at least two MPI processes and must include a serial program to use as an integrand as well as the number of dimensions to integrate in:

     mpiexec -n 5 ./main_mpi.py --integrator integrands/N-sphere.py --dimensions 2